 The percentage of the population without health insurance ranges from county-wide total of 9.1% in Whitley County to 44.5% in LaGrange County.
 Again, it should be noted that the Amish population is counted as a part of the total population by the US Census Bureau.
 Because many Amish do not have health insurance and the relatively high percentage of Amish in the population, the numbers below may appear very large relative to the state and nation.
+The percentage of population without health insurance is considerably lower in Huntington County as compared to rest of the region.
+It is only slightly higher than Wabash County, which has the lowest.
 The map in Figure 4 presents this information at the Census tract level to further reveal concentrations of those without health insurance.